Pipek2908/UsePopcorn/readme.md

 # USE PPOPCORN with react

-Aplikace na hledani a hodnotení filmů.
+Aplikace na hledani a hodnocení filmů.